Polytope volume by descent in the face lattice and applications in social choice: Descent sytems

 Polytopes $P$ are usually given as the convex hull of their vertices (V-description) or as the intersection of halfspaces (H-description), where the hyperplanes bounding the halfspaces define the facets of $P$.
 It is clear from Equation \eqref{Vol_dec} that we need both descriptions.
 Regardless of which of them defines $P$, one must compute the other one.
 This is covered by the basic functionality of Normaliz (and many other packages).
 Once facets and vertices are known, one can compute the incidence matrix of facets and vertices.
 It is the basis of all combinatorial computations in the face lattice of $P$.

 Since the number of faces in the descent system is potentially very large, the combinatorial details of the implementation are critical.
 We have tried to find a balance between computation time and memory usage.
 The main question is what to use as the signature of a face $F$ in the descent system.
-Since the descent algorithm is meant for polytopes with a moderate number of facets (and potentially many vertices), we use the set of facets of $P$ that contain $F$ (and not the vertices of $F$).
+Since the descent algorithm is meant for polytopes with a moderate number of facets and potentially many vertices, we use the set of facets of $P$ that contain $F$ and not the vertices of $F$.
 The set of facets is represented by a bitset.

 For the ``local'' computations within $F\in\cD_i$ the faces of $F$ are identified by their vertices.
 These local computations consist of several steps: (i) selecting the vertices of $F$ as those vertices of $P$ that belong to all facets of $P$ containing $F$, (ii) finding the facets of $F$ by intersecting $F$ with the facets of $P$ not containing $F$, (iii) selecting the vertex $v(F)$, computing the heights of $v(F)$ over the facets of $F$ not containing it, and finally (iv) pushing these facets, heights and $w(F)$ to $\cD_{i+1}$.
+We describe step (ii) in more detail in Remark \ref{modi}(a) below.

 Among all candidates for $v(F)$ we choose a vertex $v$ of $F$ that (i) minimizes the set of ``opposite'' facets of $F$, and (ii) then minimizes the number of faces $F'\in \cD_i$ containing $v$.
 While rule (i) is an obvious choice, rule (ii) tries to take $v$ as ``exterior'' as possible in the set $\bigcup_{F'\in\cD_i} F'$, so that the facets sent to $\cD_{i+1}$ share as many subfacets as possible.
 (The choice of $v_T,v_T,v_R$ for the cube illustrates this rule.)
 The introduction of rule (ii) has reduced the size of the descent systems typically by $20\%$.